Skip to main content

 Advantages

-• Gravity neutral - slows a very rapid delivery
+• Gravity-neutral — slows a very rapid delivery

-• Very good resting position
+• Comfortable resting position

-• Can be used with fetal monitoring
+• Compatible with fetal monitoring and vaginal exams

 You're leaving our site